-Planting holes should be spaced 4-6 feet apart.
-A mature azalea will be between 8-12 feet tall and equally as wide.
-The shrub can be pruned and kept at a desired size.
+Planting holes should be spaced 4–6 feet apart.
+A mature azalea will be between 8–12 feet tall and equally as wide.
+The shrub can be pruned and kept at the desired size.

 Pruning is rarely needed, but may be desired to keep the shrub shapely and at a desired size.
 Prune after the shrub has completed its blooming cycle, and that time will depend on the variety planted.

 All azaleas varieties set their blooms for next season right after they finish blooming this season.
 Pruning azaleas any other time other than immediately after they finish blooming will result in a loss of blooms for next season.

 A 4-inch layer of pine straw will help keep the soil and roots cool, retain moisture, and prevent weed growth.
 As the pine straw decomposes, it will add acid to the soil and improve drainage.